 ROLES AND RESPONSIBILITIES

-Conducting legal and policy research.
+Conducting legal research and factual investigation.

-Drafting memoranda, affidavits and briefs.
+Drafting memoranda, affidavits, and briefs.

 DESIRED EXPERIENCE AND QUALIFICATIONS

-The Internship is open to first and second year law students who possess the following:
+This Legal Internship is open to first and second year law students who possess the following:

-Excellent research, writing and communication skills.
+Excellent research, writing, and communication skills.

 The initiative to see projects through to completion.